Which came first, the goddess or the egg?

 On that fateful day I found this:

-Eric Dubay 2009 The Atlantean Conspiracy - Exposing the Illuminati from Atlantis (yours for around $30.00+ anywhere), page 264.
+Eric Dubay 2009 The Atlantean Conspiracy - Exposing the Illuminati from Atlantis to Zion (yours for around $30.00+ anywhere), page 264.

 Eric Dubay is a relatively well known American flat earth conspiracist, holocaust denier and Nazi apologist.
 I wouldn’t rush to recommend his writing prowess, as if you removed the many paragraphs throughout this text quoting other fringe authors the book would be a brochure.
 The chapter in question is basically the love child of David Icke and James Arthur.